SteveClement/cowrie-logviewer/README.md

 # Configuration

-Edit cowrie-logviewer.py to configure the script.
-There are several variables at the top of the file you can change:
+Edit conf.py to configure the script.
+There are several variables you can change:

 - "log_path" - the path to the cowrie log directory
 - "dl_path" - the path to the cowrie dl (downloads) directory